memcached-manager/memcached-manager/CONTRIBUTING.md

-== Running development mode
+## Running development mode

     bundle install
     rackup

-== Running the test suite
+## Running the test suite

-First, make sure you have phantomjs installed if you want to run cukes tagged as @javascript(those who are in the features/webapp directory.
+First, make sure you have phantomjs installed if you want to run cukes tagged as _@javascript_(those who are in the features/webapp directory.

-Have `memcached` run on `localhost:11211` then run:
+Have _memcached_ run on _localhost:11211_ then run:

     bundle exec rake

-== What does the project needs help with?
+## What does the project needs help with?

 * Add some formatting to forms
 * Do the notification system correctly using angular.js
 * Develop a better looking frontend

-== Making a pull request?
+## Making a pull request?

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.